jd-solanki/anu/docs/guide/components/checkbox.md

 <!-- 👉 Indeterminate -->
 ::::card Indeterminate

-You can use `indeterminate` prop to change the status of the checkbox.
+You can trigger indeterminate state of checkbox by setting `v-model` value to `null`.
+Moreover, you can also customize the indeterminate value by setting `indeterminate-value` prop.

+By default, indeterminate value doesn't get cycled through the options.
+If you want to cycle through the options, you can set `cycle-indeterminate` prop to `true`.

 :::code DemoCheckboxIndeterminate
-<<< @/components/demos/checkbox/DemoCheckboxIndeterminate.vue{25,32}
+<<< @/components/demos/checkbox/DemoCheckboxIndeterminate.vue{4,11}
 :::

 ::::